 If all it took was mint chip and some sit-ups, heck, I was doing that already and I wasn’t even single.
 Nobody ever really talks about the turmoil you have to go through after a breakup to find balance.
 Everyone handles heartache differently, and it makes sense that no one would ever really want to publicize the deeply personal trauma that arises from a really bad breakup.

 However, I think that as intimate an experience as it is, it pretty much happens to everyone.
-What’s strange is that nobody really talks about it, but everyone seems to have an answer to it.
-The aftermath of a breakup is probably one of the most ugly, depressing, and annoying times in one’s life, and it is frustrating that as women, we’d rather hide it than talk about it.
+What’s strange is that nobody really talks about it, but everyone has an answer to it.
+The aftermath of a breakup is probably one of the ugliest, depressing, and mostly annoying times in one’s life, and it is frustrating that, as women, we’d rather hide it than talk about it.

 What is so frustrating about reading things like this is that they don’t encourage women to feel okay about what they are feeling.
 It is absolutely great to keep busy if that is something you enjoy.
 But what isn’t so great is ignoring your emotions, and doing these activities because you think somehow dropping a size, learning a trade, or traveling a country is somehow going to change the way that specific person saw you.

 I know this because I fell into this trap myself.
 I worked out, traveled, became well-read, and picked up hobbies I’d never been interested in before.
 But I didn’t do these things because I wanted to.
 I didn’t do it for me.
 I did it for him.
 I did it because that is what I was told to do.
 Instead of grieving and taking my time, I was supposed to be bettering myself–for him.